 Where is the best place to study abroad in Australia?
-While it depends on your preferences, some places seem more attractive than others.
-Here we identify top choices for the best places to study in Australia.
+While it depends on your preferences, some cities seem more attractive than others.
+Here we identify top choices for the best Australian cities to live in.

 Studying in Australia